sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 ```

-## Ionic View

-If you want to take a look at this demo using Ionic View, use this code: **d90d8463**

 ## Online demo

-You can also take a look at the demo online in the following **Stackblitz** project:
+You can take a look at the demo online in the following **Stackblitz** project:

 **https://multi-level-side-menu.stackblitz.io**